 You can set up a Default Email Signature for your practice.
 This is the email signature that is used for all users unless they have an alternate signature set in their user profile (refer to Managing Users).
 The Default Email Signature that you want to use must have the status set as "Active" and marked as Signature.

 It is then added to your Practice Settings in the Default Email Signature.
-Refer to Practice Settings.
+Refer to Managing Practice Settings for Documents.

 User Email Signatures